wozo/Leaflet-Maps-Marker/readme.txt

 * NEW: added subnavigations in settings for higher usability
 * CHANGED: updated jQuery-Timepicker-Addon by Trent Richardson to v1.0.1
 * CHANGED: started code refactoring for better readability and extensability
+* BUGFIX: markers and layers with lat = 0 could not be created
 * BUGFIX: fixed broken zoom for Google Maps with tilt (github issue #31)
 * BUGFIX: autoPanPadding for popups was broken
 * BUGFIX: widget width was not 100% of sidebar on some templates